melinda-z/CI-MS3-Tutti-Fruitti/README.md

 - Landing page images are downloaded from [shutterstock](https://www.shutterstock.com/home)

-- All smoothies images in all recipes pages represent each category are downloaded from[unsplash](https://unsplash.com/)
+- All smoothies images in all recipes pages represent each category are downloaded from [unsplash](https://unsplash.com/)

 - Logo icon, favicon and all the icons in create recipe form are downloaded from [ICON8](https://icons8.com/)